instamedsolutions/rpps_api/README.md

 The project is based on **PHP 8.1**,  **[API-Platform 2.5](https://api-platform.com/docs/v2.5/distribution/)** and **[Symfony 5.4](https://symfony.com/)**

-Live API is available at https://data.instamed.fr
+Live API is available at [https://data.instamed.fr](https://data.instamed.fr).

-5 type of data are currently available :
+Six types of data are currently available:

-##### RPPS Data
+### RPPS Data
-- The RPPS (Répertoire Partagé des Professionnels de Santé) contains all the data of French health professionals
+- The RPPS (Répertoire Partagé des Professionnels de Santé) contains all the data of French health professionals.

-##### Drugs data
+### Drugs Data
-- The drugs data contains all the data of allowed drugs on the French Market
+- Contains all the data of allowed drugs on the French market.

-##### Diseases data
+### Diseases Data
-- The diseases data contains all the data from the OMS CIM-10 database
+- Contains all data from the OMS CIM-10 database.

-##### Allergens data
+### Allergens Data
-- The allergens data contains all the alergens that are known
+- Contains all known allergens.

-##### CCAM data
+### CCAM Data
-- The CCAM data contains all the medical acts and their reimbursment rate by the social security
+- Contains all the medical acts and their reimbursement rates by the social security.

-##### NGAP data
+### NGAP Data
-- The NGAP data contains a database of medical acts
+- Contains a database of medical acts.

 ## Installation